 An MBA prepares students for careers in business and financial management.
-Many MBA degree-holders specialize in areas like healthcare, marketing, and leadership.
+Many who pursue an MBA degree in Minnesota opt for an online MBA in healthcare management, marketing, or leadership.

 The U.S. Bureau of Labor Statistics (BLS) reported an average annual wage of $121,540 for management occupations in Minnesota.
 Graduates from MBA programs in Minnesota can use their expertise to advance to higher titles and earning potential.

 Prospective MBA students can use our ranking below to learn about the best online programs in Minnesota and find schools that align with their goals and preferences.
 This page also explores career resources in Minnesota.